-Lawyers are 'on duty' at the ACT Magistrates Court and Children's Court, and at mental health sittings of the ACT Civil and Administrative Tribunal (ACAT) to help people who have a hearing on the day, but do not have their own lawyer.
+Lawyers are 'on duty' at the Family Court, ACT Magistrates Court and Children's Court, and at mental health sittings of the ACT Civil and Administrative Tribunal (ACAT) to help people who have a matter in court, but do not have their own lawyer.
 Duty lawyers are either lawyers employed by Legal Aid ACT, or private lawyers who are paid by us to help you.

 Duty lawyer services are free and are not means tested.

-Duty lawyers often have to help many people each day, so they may only be able to give you quick help for some matters.
-It is important when you go to court to take with you all documents you have received about the case.
+Duty lawyers often have to help many people each day, so they may only be able to provide you with limited advice or assistance.
+It is important when you go to court to take all documents you have received about your matter.

 Details of duty lawyer services in the ACT are: